 - Always wear protective sun lotions or clothing.
 This reduces exposure to the sun.

-- Always be alert of the surroundings.
-Looking out for crocs, jellyfish, etc are important in warm areas.
+- Always be alert to the surroundings.
+Looking out for crocs, jellyfish, etc is important in warm areas.

 These tips can make any trip to the beach a little bit safer and enjoyable.
 They ensure that every precaution is being taken during a visit to the beach.
 Warmer waters at the beach make comfortable swimming conditions.